Student contents insurance

 Does student contents insurance cover smartphones?

 Some insurance providers include mobile phones in their student policies – others don’t.
-You may be able to add your phone to your policy, but it’s likely you’ll only be covered if it’s stolen from your accommodation during a break-in.
+You may be able to add your phone to your policy, but you might only be covered if it’s stolen from your accommodation during a break-in.

 Can I cover my room key on my insurance?